 Find your toilet leak

 Inexpensive and easy to replace, the toilet flapper is the number one culprit for most leaky toilets.
-Flappers should be replaced every two to five years.
 How do you know if yours is ready to be replaced?
 Simply rub the bottom of the flapper with your finger.
 If you get streaks of rubber, it's ready to be replaced.

-Take your old flapper with you when purchasing a replacement so you get the right fit.
-Knowing your toilet's brand or model number may help.
+Take your old flapper or gasket with you when purchasing a replacement so you get the right fit.
+Knowing your toilet's brand or model number may also help.

 To replace your flapper: